This week in our Ask a Mobile Home Expert we are going to answer 4 of our most common questions about mobile home additions.

 We hope these questions about mobile home additions will help if you decide to build your own addition.

 Be sure to check out our complete guide to mobile home additions here to learn more about the process.

-Disclosure: Any answers to questions posed and any recommendations or information provided herein should not be used as a substitute of an expert or any relevant professional that has inspected the issues in person.
+Disclosure: Any answers to the questions about mobile home additions are only suggestions.
+The questions posed and any recommendations or information provided herein should not be used as a substitute of an expert or any relevant professional that has inspected the issues in person.